-salt, ions may compete with guests for the binding site.
-In addition, cationic guests could have interactions with counter-ions in solution, lowering affinity compared to zero-salt conditions [9].
-One previous study showed a 6.4-6.8 kcal/mol dependence on salt concentration [9, 70].
-The water structure around CB7 is sensitive to the choice of water model, and water is important in modulating binding in SAMPL7 systems.
-The choice of water model is also likely to have an impact on the number of sodium ions that must be displaced upon host-guest binding.
+Previous studies of cucurbiturils, including CB7, have highlighted the importance of host and guest sampling, salt effects, 325 and water model.
+Sampling of the CB7 host is thought to be straightforward because it is fairly rigid.
+However, guest binding 326 modes might be challenging to adequately sample, especially for the more flexible guests.
+In the presence of buffer and/or 327 salt, ions may compete with guests for the binding site.
+In addition, cationic guests could have interactions with counter-ions in 328 solution, lowering affinity compared to zero-salt conditions [9].
+One previous study showed a 6.4-6.8 kcal/mol dependence on 329 salt concentration [9, 74].
+The water structure around CB7 is sensitive to the choice of water model, and water is important in 330 modulating binding in SAMPL7 systems.
+The choice of water model is also likely to have an impact on the number of sodium 331 ions that must be displaced upon host-guest binding.
+332

 While these insights result from studies on CB7, some of them may carry over to the TrimerTrip host studied here.
-However, unlike its macrocyclic derivatives, TrimerTrip is acyclic and able to flex the methylene bridged glycoluril trimer backbone [68].
+However, unlike its macrocyclic derivatives, TrimerTrip is acyclic and able to flex the methylene bridged glycoluril trimer backbone [72].
 Hence, with more degrees of flexibility sampling of TrimerTrip may not be as straightforward.
-TrimerTrip, like the Calabadion "cousins" in the family of cucurbiturils, may allow guest cationic groups to interact with other regions of the host rather than the carbonyl portals as in CB[n] macrocycles [68], which may complicate guest sampling.
+TrimerTrip, like the Calabadion "cousins" in the family of cucurbiturils, may allow guest cationic groups to interact with other regions of the host rather than the carbonyl portals as in CB[n] macrocycles [72], which may complicate guest sampling.

 Previous acyclic CB[n]-type receptors contain a central glycoluril oligomer (monomer, dimer, and tetramer) with aromatic triptycene sidewalls, just like TrimerTrip.
-These clip like receptors retain the essential molecular recognition properties of macrocyclic CB[n] [71].
-The monomer [67], dimer [71], and tetramer [62, 71] clips are able to encapsulate typical hydrophobic cationic guests which also bind to macrocyclic CB[n]s.
-In addition, the dimer and tetramer display similar host-guest properties [71].
+These clip-like receptors retain the essential molecular recognition properties of macrocyclic CB[n] [75].
+The monomer [71], dimer [75], and tetramer [66, 75] clips are able to encapsulate typical hydrophobic cationic guests which also bind to macrocyclic CB[n]s.
+In addition, the dimer and tetramer display similar host-guest properties [75].
 While TrimerTrip is a distinct host, it shares substantial similarity with these previous receptors and we expect it to exhibit relatively similar behaviors in binding to guests.

-5.2 Gibb Deep Cavity Cavitands (GDCCs) - OctaAcid (OA) and exo-OctaAcid (exo-OA)
+344 5.2 Gibb Deep Cavity Cavitands (GDCCs) - OctaAcid (OA) and exo-OctaAcid (exo-OA)

-Of the several members in the GDCC host family [59], two have been used in several previous SAMPL challenges thanks to the Gibb group's participation.
-Those featured in previous SAMPL challenges include OctaAcid (OA) and tetra-endomethyl OctaAcid (TEMOA).
+Of the several members in the GDCC host family [63], two have been used in several previous SAMPL challenges thanks to the 345 Gibb group's participation.
+Those featured in previous SAMPL challenges include OctaAcid (OA) and tetra-endomethyl OctaAcid 346 (TEMOA).
 A newer exo-OctaAcid (exo-OA) along with OA are part of the SAMPL7 host-guest blind challenge (Figure 2).
-The guests for this system are diverse in their size and bulkiness, but typically have either a carboxylate or quaternary ammonium (Figure 2).

-OA and exo-OA have a deep and hydrophobic basket-shaped pocket, and are fairly rigid [9, 54].
-In total there are eight carboxylate groups in both OA and exo-OA.
-The proprionate groups at the exterior site of the cavity are the same in both hosts.
-The difference between the two hosts is the location of 4 carboxylates around the cavity opening.
-For OA the carboxylates are protruding out of the cavity while for exo-OA they are at the cavity entrance (Figure 2).
+The guests 347 for this system are diverse in their size and bulkiness, but typically have either a carboxylate or guaternary ammonium (Figure 2).
+348 OA and exo-OA have a deep and hydrophobic basket-shaped pocket, and are fairly rigid [9, 58].
+In total there are eight 349 carboxylate groups in both OA and exo-OA.
+The propionate groups at the exterior site of the cavity are the same in both hosts.
+350 The difference between the two hosts is the location of 4 carboxylates around the cavity opening.
+For OA the carboxylates are 351 protruding out of the cavity while for exo-OA they are at the cavity entrance (Figure 2).
+352